 In my previous article,

-and box-shadow` properties were used to create a slick HTML5 search box.
+box-shadow properties were used to create a cool search box.
 As you may know, when using all these together, a well-known Chrome bug is triggered.

 Although this bug was fixed in the latest Chrome beta releases, below you’ll see the strange (may I call it like that?) or should I better say different behavior:

-Following Atul’s comment, I made a quick “investigation” and here is what I noticed.
+Following one of my reader’s comment on how to create a CSS3 search box, I made a quick investigation and here is what I noticed.

 After downloading the latest Chrome beta version (10.0.648.119 in this case), I’ve also noticed that my search box example (now updated) doesn’t looks well neither on this version (as it should look).